cianmce/lockless/README.md

 # user1 fails to save as it's been updated earlier by user2
 user1.lockless_save! # => false

-# when lockless_save doesn't work you can either ignored the update
+# when lockless_save doesn't work you can either ignore the update and continue
 # or reload the record and try again
+# or calling `.save!` will forcefully save changes without respecting lockless
+# `.save!` will cause the UUID to be changed again

 user1.reload
 user1.name # => "new name2"